foundry-vtt-community/wiki.js/development/api/DataModel.md

 ## Key Concepts

 Working with data models doesn't have to be daunting - almost all of the functionality is provided just by extending the appropriate `DataModel` class.
 (System and module developers usually want to start by extending `foundry.abstract.TypeDataModel`)

+### \_source vs. initialized properties

+Data models keep two copies of their stored data; a database-friendly version under `_source`, and then the "initialized" properties at the top level of the data model.
+For example, `Actor#_source.folder` is a `string` that references the ID of the containing folder, while `Actor#folder` is a pointer to the folder instance. `Actor#_source.items` is an array, `Actor#items` is a `Collection`.
+Foundry usually intelligently handles either type when passing in data that matches either format in a `create` or `update` call, but core bugs in this handling do exist and your own code may need to keep these differences in mind.

 ### The Schema